instana/ui-notifications/content/maintenance.md

 On **Tuesday August 13th, 2019** we will rollout release 160.
 Rollout for US customers is scheduled between 6-8am (UTC) and rollout for EU customers between 8-10pm (UTC).
-Release notes: https://docs.instana.io/releases/notes/next/
+[Release notes](https://docs.instana.io/releases/notes/next/)